Building energy efficiency

 • We will analyse the energy performance of your building using invoice and meter data.

-• Recommendations for energy management and investments for energy efficiency and renewable technologies.
+• These include recommendations for energy management and investments for energy efficiency and renewable technologies.

 • Suggested next steps for saving energy.

-These audits are compatible with the British standards for energy auditing.
+These audits comply with British standards for energy auditing.

-Pilio has performed over 250 building energy audits across a variety of commercial buildings including ACO Technologies, Fabrix, English National Opera, National Theatre, Tullie House, and YMCA.
+Pilio has conducted over 250 energy audits across a range of commercial buildings, including ACO Technologies, Fabrix, English National Opera, National Theatre, Tullie House, and YMCA.